 My relationship unfortunately broke down in December of 2013, just after Christmas where by although we were in the same property all be it different rooms, my Wife and I separated.
 It was not until May of 2014 that my Wife was able to find an alternative property to rent and move in to.
 It was her and the kids who had to move as the bungalow which we were all living in had been adapted for me to be able to live in.

 Although my Wife and children moved to another house, my Wife would call and help me every day.
 She would call me last thing before she went to bed to check all was OK even after coming down to help me get in to bed.
 She would change my bedding and come down after dropping our kids to school.
 The obvious stress of my condition, frustration and embarrassment clearly played a major part in our separation and where she was being my carer somehow changed the relationship.
 In the February of 2015, after spending time together, including an incredible holiday abroad, my Wife and children moved back in to our family home.

-I hope that you will read my Blog, maybe go back to the beginning and work through some of it.
+I hope that you will read my diary, maybe go back to the beginning and work through some of it.
 I hope that you may sponsor my challenges or donate to the charities so they may help others but most of all, I hope that you will learn from the occasional gripe that I may write, such as where people park.
 I was the same when I was able bodied, did not know how much of an inconvenience something as simple as parking over a dropped curb could be because no one ever told me.
 No one ever told me about dropping down to the same level as the person in a chair to stop them straining their neck so I hope that I will be able to educate people in these seemingly insignificant things.
 Thanks for reading.